Samuel Okwaraji: Legacy

-Samuel Okwaraji is known as a legend nowadays, a patriot who gave his life to the nation out of love and passion for football.
-All of a sudden he started playing for the national team of Nigeria where he became a vital key player after his first game.
-He came to the team as an unknown player showing that with hard work and dedication, you can manifest your dreams.
+Okwaraji started playing for the national team of Nigeria where he became a key player after his first game.
 Despite the poor game time at club levels AS Roma, Dinamo Zagreb and Klagenfurt; he kept searching for football clubs urging them to give him a trial.
-His attitude of persistence and self-belief led to his signing at Stuttgart.
-He was loaned to SSV-ULM where his career finally began to flourish.
-When being faced with obstacles and disappointments, he kept the faith.
+He was signed by Stuttgart, and then was loaned to SSV-ULM.

-Though he only played for 1 year for the national team (8 games to be precise), Okwaraji had won the hearts of the Nigerian nation by his highly energetic, skillful and precise style of play.
-Apart from him being an extraordinary talent, he was also very humble.
-Any time he was called up for the national team, he would pay his flight tickets by himself.
-He clearly saw it as an honour to represent his country, even when his place at his club was at stake.
-Nobody could prevent him from representing his country.
+Okwaraji appeared for the national team for only one year, making eight international appearances, yet he became regarded for his energetic and disciplined style of play.
+Known for his professionalism, he reportedly covered his own travel expenses when called up for national duty.
+He consistently prioritized representing Nigeria, even when doing so created challenges for his club commitments.

-When Sam Okwaraji started playing for the national team, the Nigerian Football Association asked permission from SSV-ULM 1846, which his club was only willing to accept after having been paid a sum of $45,000.
+When Okwaraji started playing for the national team, the Nigerian Football Association asked permission from SSV-ULM 1846, which his club was only willing to accept after having been paid a sum of $45,000.
 After negotiations the amount came down to $15,000.
-Sam Okwaraji, a master's degree holder in law, was very upset when hearing this and made it very clear to his club with the following words:
+Okwaraji, a master's degree holder in law, was very upset when hearing this and made it very clear to his club with the following words:

 "You cannot stop me playing for my country and let me tell you, I am going to represent my country in the World Cup in Italy whether you like it or not".

-Okwaraji's passion for the game, his sacrifice on the pitch and his humble attitude turned him into an example for everyone who is passionate about football and in general all persons dedicated to manifesting their dreams.
+Okwaraji's passion for the game, his work on the pitch and his attitude turned him into an example for everyone who is passionate about football and in general.

-20 years after his death, as an act of honour and remembrance, the Nigerian government set up a statue of Sam Okwaraji in front of the stadium where he died.
+20 years after his death, as an act of honour and remembrance, the Nigerian government set up a statue of Okwaraji in front of the stadium where he died.
 On 19 May 2019, on what would have been his 55th birthday, he was honoured with a Google Doodle.
 In 2024 a national football tournament will be launched in name of him.
-Sam Okwaraji Memorial Football Competition is a project financed by the government with the aim to discover promising Nigerian football talents.
+The Sam Okwaraji Memorial Football Competition is a project financed by the government with the aim to discover promising Nigerian football talents.